yvesx/arowana_scala/README.md

 then type assembly to generate the jar
 20. if you change project/plugin.sbt make sure
 [error] Error parsing expression.
 Ensure that settings are separated by blank lines.
+TO INCLUDE scala-redis
+21. copy source files from https://github.com/debasishg/scala-redis and append accordingly to currently project
+22. modify project/ScalaRedisProject.scala, which is copied over from scala-redis: change lazy val root = Project("RedisProject", file(".")) settings(coreSettings : _*)
+to
+  lazy val root = Project("arowana_scala", file(".")) settings(coreSettings : _*)
+23. to update scala compiler for current project: start a new Scala project and enter scala hom directory and set it global. then go back to current project and change ur scala compiler
+24. update library dependency in project/Build.scala and build.sbt: apparently 2.9 and 2.10 have different dependency formats